danpalmer101/dancetrix-ios/README.md

 1. The uniform catalog PDF file

 If the address of either if these changes, then they should be updated in Remote Config in Firebase (`dancetrix_website` and `dancetrix_uniform_catalog` properties)

+### Sending Notifications

+In order to send a push notification to the app, you can use the Notifications section in Google Firebase.

+1. In the Notifications section of the Firebase console, select "New message".
+1. Enter the message text
+1. Select "User Segment" as the Target
+1. Select the iOS app as the app in the row under "Target user if"
+1. (optional) Under the "Advanced" options, you can set a title for the message
+1. (optional) Under the "Advanced" options, you can a set a `type` under Custom Data, valid values are `success`, `info`, `warning`,  `error`.
+This just determines the color of the notification bar that appears in the app if the user has the app open when the notification is sent
+1. Select "Send Message"

+If the user has the app open at the time you send the message, it will appear at the top of the screen, under the navigation bar.

+If the user does not have the app open at the time you send the message, it will be displayed as a normal iOS notification.

+Once you have sent a message, you can send the same message again in the future by selecting the "Duplicate" option from the options menu next to the message on the Notifications screen, then clicking "Send Message" again.